armbaldryan/jnj-move-style-guide/README.md

   - **Extensions**: Use `.tsx` extension for React components with typescript.
   - **Filename**: Use PascalCase for filenames.
 E.g., `ReservationCard.tsx`.
   - **Reference Naming**: Use PascalCase for React components and camelCase for their instances.
+  - **Component definition**:

+    All components (presentation, containers or pages) should **always** be defined as a directory, named with pascal casing.
+The main component file should be `index.js`, main stylesheet `style.css`.
+CSS custom properties can be kept in `properties.css`:

+    ```
+    ComponentName/
+    ├── index.tsx
+    └── styles.scss
+    ```

+    * Styles should always be defined in a separate SCSS file
+    * Avoid prefixing or suffixing component names
+      - E.g.: `lib/pages/UserPage` or `lib/container/UserContainer`
+    * On conflict rename on import
+      - `import UserContainer from '...'`
+      - `import { User as UserContainer } from '...'`

 ## Alignment